binbash23/sudoku/README.md

 # sudoku
-This is a fun project for playing around with the sudoku picture.
+This is a fun project for playing around with the sudoku game.

+Best regards, Jens